 Is Koh Samui Expensive?

 Koh Samui is cheaper than Phuket, Bangkok, or Koh Lipe but comparing to other places such as Krabi, Pattaya, or Chiang Mai it is more expensive.
-Expensive is very subjectively as this can depend on a number of factors such as.
+Expensive is very subjective as this can depend on a number of factors such as.

 - The type of traveling you are planning.
 Is it budget backpacking traveling or more high-end wealthy traveling?